m98jk/curriculum-backend-expressjs-meme-website/README.md

-# Hello world Express.Js
+# Hello World Express.Js
-In this Lab we will create a hello world Express application where we utalize the usage of EJS view template engine.
+In this lab we will create a "Hello World" Express application where we utalize the usage of EJS view template engine.
 The objectives of this lesson are:
-1. Understanding how to use EJS with express
+1. Understanding how to use EJS with Express
 2. Practicing GET and POST requests
 3. Understanding the difference between static and dynamic pages